-The skeletal system works as a support structure for your body.
-It gives the body its shape, allows movement, makes blood cells, provides protection for organs and stores minerals.
+The skeletal system is your body’s support structure.
+It gives your body its shape, allows movement, makes blood cells, provides protection for your organs and stores minerals.
 The skeletal system is also called the musculoskeletal system.

 Learn more about our editorial process.